 Red Arrow Down: persona engagement rate is below the global average

 When you click a persona box, it turns blue and gives you the option to edit it.
 You will also see details about the persona appear at the bottom of the report.
-The first insight in this detailed view is a list of the 10 highest engaging emails for the persona.
+The first insight in this detailed view is a list of the top performing emails for the persona.
 You will see the email name, persona engagement rates and the email ID, which links back to the email asset in your Eloqua asset library.

-Persona engagement rates for each email are a little different than the engagement rates you'll see listed in the Eloqua Insights campaign report for the email.
-Persona engagement rates are the number of contacts in the persona group who opened or clicked the email divided by the number of contacts in the persona who were sent the email.
+Persona engagement rates for each email are a little different than the engagement rates you'll see listed in the Eloqua Insights report for the email.
+Persona engagement rates are only for the contacts in the persona group who opened or clicked the email divided by the number of contacts in the persona who were sent the email.